 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Dis you do your search online or did you have to call the jail? was the information you recieved correct?
+Did you do your search online or did you have to call the jail?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records and backgrounds, and your account may help other people that are in the same situation.

 Post A Comment

 The FBI has their list of the Ten Most Wanted Criminals.
 In Jefferson County,The Sheriff’s Department has a list of most wanted criminals, too.